 Perfectionism actions and behaviors are voluntary and optional.
 Detail-oriented behaviors include organizing one’s home, color coordinating, or refusing to touch items in a public restroom.

 What makes OCD and perfectionism different from one another is the reasoning for the behavior.
-People diagnosed with OCD have repetitive behaviors.
-Hand washing, checking things, praying, counting, repeating words, etc., are all symptoms of OCD.
+People diagnosed with obsessive-compulsive disorder have repetitive behaviors.
+Hand washing, checking things, praying, counting, repeating words, etc., are all symptoms of OCD but not perfectionism.
 The reason for these behaviors is an attempt to relieve some anxiety or worry.

 Perfectionism actions tend to be intentional; it is the way in which a person chooses to live their life.
 A perfectionist holds high standards for themselves.
 Things must be neat and orderly.
 A woman reads over an email multiple times so it sounds professional.